tgoldenphoenix/my-markdown-notes/docs/programming-md/linux/dev-ops/building-deploying/docker.md

 Containers are built for a particular platform.
 A container that packages a Linux app for an Arm processor won’t run on Windows, and a container for a Windows app on an Intel processor won’t run on Linux.
 In a production environment, you’ll need Windows servers to run your Windows apps in containers and Linux servers to run Linux containers.

+## Run Container from Image

+k

+## Build Source Code into Image

+The main goal is to build, package & run an app from source code with only Docker installed; no need to install `node 24.12.0 LTX`, `mvn`, `npm`, `jdk21`, nothing; only need to install Docker (and source code).

+- Java applications are compiled, so the source code gets copied into the build stage, which generates a JAR file.
+The JAR file is the compiled app, and it gets copied into the final application image, but the source code is not.
+It’s the same with .NET, where the compiled artifacts are Dynamic Link Libraries (DLLs).
+- Node.js is different—it uses JavaScript, which is an **interpreted language**, so there’s no compilation step.
+Dockerized Node.js apps need the Node.js runtime and the source code in the application image.
+- With a web application written in Go.
+Go is a modern, cross-platform language that compiles to **native binaries**.
+That means you can compile your apps to run on any platform (Windows, Linux, Intel, or Arm), and the compiled output is the complete application.
+You don’t need a separate runtime installed, like you do with Java, .NET, Node.js, or Python, and that makes for extremely small Docker images.

+- `docker image build -t image-name .`
+  * the `-t` (tag) option is for naming the resulting image
+  * `.` is the **building context**; here it is specified as the current directory

+## multi-stage `Dockerfiles`

+Each stage in a multi-stage build has its own cache.

+### `dockerfile` commands & syntax

+The `COPY` command has two forms:

+Standard Form: `COPY <source> <destination>`

+- The source path is relative to the build context (the directory you are in when you run `docker build .`).
+- The destination path is an absolute path inside the container image.

+Multi-stage Form (for copying from another build stage): `COPY --from=<name_of_stage> <source_path> <destination_path>`

+copy files from a previous build stage (like a "builder" stage that contained the compiler and source code) into the final, clean stage.

 ## Docker Commands

 `docker --version` or `docker version`